PointCloudLibrary/pcl/doc/tutorials/content/openni_grabber.rst

 Troubleshooting
 ---------------

-Q: I get an error that there's now device connected:
+Q: I get an error that there's no device connected:

 .. note::